 Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Dairy, Dried foods, Emerging markets, Frozen, Health & wellness, Mergers & acquisitions, Private label, Retail, Snacks, World foods

-Companies: United Biscuits, Yoplait, Massmart, Pringles, Emmi, Unilever, Greencore, Northern Foods, PepsiCo, Wimm-Bill-Dann, Lactalis, Del Monte Foods, Sara Lee, Kraft Foods, Cadbury, Carrefour, Metcash, Grupo Bimbo, Danone, Casino, Coles, Woolworths Ltd, X5 Retail Group, Arla Foods
+Companies: United Biscuits, Yoplait, Massmart, Pringles, Emmi, Unilever, Greencore, Northern Foods, PepsiCo, Wimm-Bill-Dann Foods, Lactalis, Del Monte Foods, Sara Lee Corp., Cadbury, Carrefour, Metcash, Grupo Bimbo, Danone, Casino, Coles, Woolworths Ltd, X5 Retail Group, Arla Foods

 So, now it appears that bean sprouts are the cause behind the E. coli outbreak that has rocked Europe's produce sector and killed - at the latest count - 22 people....

 - Murray Goulburn's FY results - 7 things to learn

 - Why Jet.com purchase could boost Wal-Mart online